 Eventually it had to happen.
 Everything you’ve done so far has resulted in happy audiences, happy venues.
 You’re fielding offers, or venues actually get back to you when you submit.
 It’s possible even an agent is trying to sign you up.
 Good for you.
 Now don’t screw it up.
 There are mostly words-of-warning here, as too many make stupid mistakes, costing them good, professional relationships.

 Quick word on agents: I like dealing with smaller agencies where we all know each other.
 They know what I’m looking for, how I work.
 They know who I might be interested in, and don’t bother me with players that won’t fit my theme.
 They answer my calls!
 They’ll even call me if they have someone interesting!
 Pick one where you’ll get some attention.
 Pick one where you fit in with the vibe of all the other artists.
 That will make it easier for that agent to suggest you to a venue who may have used them for similar talent.
 I get plugs all the time in this manner.
 I want Joe Smith for February. he’s not available.
 But the good agent will say, “Hey, Joe’s touring in China then.
-How about Willie Grundfeld?
+How about Willie Blobowski?
 I signed him recently, and really like his sound.
 Nice guy, great vibe, easy to work with.
 His guarantee is a little lower than Joe’s, because he’s just establishing himself.
 Give him a listen and let me know.”
 Many things happen here: First, I have just found out about Willie.
 Second, I know he’s good, because that agent doesn’t rep junk.
 Third, I can easily afford him, and as he’s new, hasn’t been overexposed.
 I can look like a cool guy because I’m helping expose him to a new audience.
 And he won’t be asking for an unreasonable guarantee.
 He’ll make as much as I can possible help him make, but I have less worry about covering a guarantee.

 Anyway, agent or not, here are a couple of rules.

 Respect Geography: Many bigger venues have a 60-mile, 60-day rule.
 You sign with them for a gig, you can’t play for anyone else within a 60 mile radius for 60 days.
 Period.
 No house concerts the week before or after, no little filler bar gigs.
 They’re putting a lot of time and money into your gig, and they don’t want their product diluted.
 Yup, you’re a product.
 And yes, you’re a unique product, until you start overexposing yourself in a given area.
 Once you start playing everywhere and anywhere, you’ve descended into the Walmart category of live music.
 You can get it anywhere.
 Venues need to distinguish themselves from one another, so anything you do to undermine that aura of exclusivity that each venue tries to maintain is one quick step to losing gigs.
-I’m constantly checking the schedule go bands I’m interested in.
-If they’ve already played around a bit in Connecticut, I’m out.
+I’m constantly checking the schedule of bands I’m interested in.
+If they’ve already played around a bit in my area, I’m out.
 This concept of “building an audience” is overrated.
-If you’re show isn’t spectacular, you might even draw fewer people the second time, as many audience members are always looking for something new.
+If your show isn’t spectacular, you might even draw fewer people the second time, as many audience members are always looking for something new.
 Which brings us to:

 Respect Overexposure: Make sure you keep yourself special.
 If you circle around too frequently, you become just another band.
 Artists representing themselves can screw this up.
 One well-known artist that I had a date “pencilled-in” with also contacted other venues within a 20 minute drive to see of he could also book there, keeping his tour tight.
 I’m out.
 I can’t trust him to keep his brand exclusive enough to make him worth the risk of promoting.
 Agents who call trying to talk me into an artist that’s been around the area 3-4 times over the past year… why should I bother?